Offer in Compromise

 - The taxpayer’s assets and equity in those assets.

 If you’re interested in discovering whether or not you may qualify for an Offer in Compromise, you can access the Offer in Offer in Compromise Pre-Qualifier on the IRS official website today.
-This allows you to begin planning your proposal now.
+This allows you to begin planning your proposal now and move forward in this long process.

 The Application Process